Peridot Properties Facts and Photos

 More About Peridot

 A particularly unusual characteristic of the mineral olivine is it's highly susceptible to chemical weathering.
-For this reason, it cannot survive for long at the surface in wet climates.
+For this reason, stones don't survive for long on the surface in wet climates.

-This is probably the reason why there are so few localities where it's found.
-Stones tend to be restricted to areas with arid or semi-arid climates.
+This is why peridot can only be found in a few places.
+It tends to be restricted to areas with arid or semi-arid climates.

 A significant quantity of fine-grade peridot from the Suppatt region of Pakistan appeared on the market in 1992.
 The deposit is 15,000 feet up in the Kashmir region of the Himalayan Mountains.
 This inhospitable and rugged terrain is prone to landslides and heavy winter snow.